Change of circumstances while you’re getting DLA

 - the level of help and care they need changes

-- they go into a care home or residential care
+- they stop living with you - for example, if they go into a care home or live with relatives

 Your child's DLA will not usually be affected if they have to go to hospital.